Makrinitsa Pelion, or else the “Balcony of Pelion”, is one of the most beautiful and traditional villages on the mountain.

 Plan My Trip to Greece

 Do you need a custom travel itinerary for Greece?
-Are you traveling solo, with your family or your friends and you need a tailor-made multi-day tour or a transfer within Greece?
+Are you traveling solo, with your family or friends and need a tailor-made multi-day tour or a transfer within Greece?

 If yes, please visit my dedicated Plan My Trip Page for a free itinerary!